eyeseast/awesome-journalism/README.md

 # awesome-journalism

-A collection of awesome tools for journalism
+This is a collection of awesome things (preferably open source) to make your journalism better.
+Please add anything you think everyone should know about.